 W. Bradley McKibben, Ph.D., is an Assistant Professor in the Department of Counseling at NSU’s College of Psychology.
 He is board certified by the National Board for Certified Counselors.
 Dr. McKibben focuses his research primarily on clinical supervision.
 Specifically, he focuses on relational issues, counselor development, and multicultural considerations in, and interdisciplinary practices of, clinical supervision.
 Dr. McKibben employs a variety of quantitative, qualitative, and mixed method approaches in an effort to study supervisory processes and outcomes, thereby working to enhance the training and preparation of professional counselors and to optimize counselors’ service delivery to clients and communities.
 In 2017, Dr. McKibben accepted a three-year appointment to the editorial board of the Journal of Counselor Leadership and Advocacy.
-In 2018, he accepted a three-year appointment as Associate Editor for the new journal Teaching and Supervision in Counseling.
+In 2018, he accepted a three-year appointment as Associate Editor for the journal Teaching and Supervision in Counseling.
+He will serve as the journal's Editor for three years beginning in 2021.
 Dr. McKibben co-authored "Supervisee perception of power in clinical supervision: The Power Dynamics in Supervision Scale," which has been accepted for publication in Training and Education in Professional Psychology.